bektas-sari/bektas-sari/README.md

 🎓 Ph.D. in Advertising | 🤖 AI in Marketing Specialist | 🧠 Neuromarketing & Data-Driven Strategist

-I'm an experienced advertising professional and researcher, blending traditional marketing expertise with cutting-edge AI technologies.
-With a Ph.D. focused on consumer responses to AI-generated advertisements, I specialize in developing data-driven strategies, designing intelligent systems, and building scalable software tools for marketing innovation.
+Researcher and developer blending traditional marketing expertise with cutting-edge AI technologies.
+My Ph.D. focused on consumer responses to AI-generated advertisements, with expertise in developing data-driven strategies and building scalable software tools for marketing innovation.

 ---